laytan/odin-tree-sitter/README.md

 In order to make installing tree-sitter and its grammars easier, a build script was written.
 With it tree-sitter itself can be installed, and more importantly the grammars can be installed and have bindings generated.

+NOTE: On Windows, you must run this script through the Developer Command Prompt bundled with Visual Studio.

+You can change the c compiler or archiver by setting the `CC` and `AR` environment variables.

 ### Installing tree-sitter

 Command installs tree-sitter itself by downloading the git repository, compiling it, and putting the